Guillaume-favier/Guillaume-favier/README.md

 ﻿## Presentation :
 Hi my name is Guillaume & I am a developer

-I'm still in school but I code & learn on my free time
+I'm at college and I code my free time and for my studies in computer science.

 ## Languages :
- - Javascript ( Typescript, node )
+ - Javascript ( Typescript, nodejs )
  - React ( tsx )
  - C
  - Python
  - bash

 ## Goals :
- - Learn new languages
+ - Learn new languages and master C
- - Understand network
+ - Focus more on collaborative projects
  - Make Friends

 ## Other things :